 The Impact of Cloud Computing on the Banking Sector

 Due to security and organizational concerns the Banks are the first to stay at the front of technological advances.
-Despite many challenges Pakistani Banks are slowly starts to move toward cloud computing.
+Despite many challenges, we are slowly starts to move toward branchless banking in Pakistan.
 The scalability on the cloud means that Banks may scan thousands of transactions per second, which will improve the ability of the industry.
-Some banks are heavily moving into this technology but still there is pretty much room for growth.
+Some banks are heavily moving into this technology but still there is room for growth.

 The three key drivers for banks to adopt cloud computing are: